aiurovet/xnx/README.md

      for each such argument.

 2.7.
 Directory separator char in file paths is also required to be specified in
-     UNIX/Linux/macOS style: "abc/def/xyz.svg".
+     POSIX style: "abc/def/xyz.svg".
 For the sake of code portability, it is also recommended (but not enforced) to avoid specifying DOS/Windows drive explicitly even if you run the program solely under those OSes.